openmovementproject/openmovement/Downloads/AX3/omsummary.md

 ## Sleep summary

-From a source file `$DATASET.cwa`, you can produce a sleep analysis file `$DATASET.sleep.csv`.
+From a source file `$DATASET.cwa`, you can produce a sleep analysis file `$DATASET.sleep.csv` with the OMGUI tool.

-You must produce a text file `$DATASET.sleep.times.csv` with a particular format.
-An easy way is to export a sheet from *Excel* to a *CSV file* (see secton below).
+You must produce a text file `$DATASET.sleep.times.csv` which contains the intervals of sleep, and this file must be in a particular format (described below).
+An easy way to produce this file is to use the *Excel* template `_TEMPLATE.sleep.times.xltx` file by copying in the sleep diary data in the first sheet (`Sheet1`), and exporting the second sheet (`csv`) as `.CSV` file format and ensuring the file has the extensions ".sleep.times.csv".

-The file must contain a first line (row) describing the columns (the line may be omitted if the order is unchanged, as this is the default):

-	Start,End,Label

-...and subsequent lines (rows) where date/times are formatted with the international standard `YYYY-MM-DD hh:mm:ss`, for example (where the label is the day):

-	2015-12-05 01:00:00,2015-12-05 11:15:00,2015-12-05

 Finally, drag the `$DATASET.sleep.csv` over the `omsummary-sleep.cmd` command script.
 This will run `omsummary.exe` with the required parameters, and will generate the output file `$DATASET.sleep.summary.csv`.
 This file (which can be opened in *Excel*), contains the headings: